How to get more customer reviews

 Google My Business

-Google reviews is the most powerful way of boosting your online profile, however, it is also the most difficult.
+Google reviews are the most powerful way of boosting your online profile, however, it is also the most difficult.
 Unless you have a Google account, you won't be able to leave a review on Google.
 And even more important, ensure your business has been set up on Google My Business before your start asking customers.

 How to get those 5 star reviews